vladimir881002/viixoo_app_engine/viixoo_app_engine/viixoo_core/README.md

 uvicorn viixoo_core.app:app --reload

-or execute directly: viixoo_core_run
+or execute directly: viixoo_run

-if the package is install just do a viixoo_core_run
+if the package is install just do a viixoo_run

 📌 Explanation of the Structure: